alexislours/crcpedia/tables/ItemPlayerInitialOutfitBoyAWParam.md

 **Documented columns**: 8/9

-**Description**: All possible initial outfits for new girl players starting in Spring or Summer.
+**Description**: All possible initial outfits for new boy players starting in Autumn or Winter.
 ## AcceEye

 **Name**: AcceEye